 Bullet ❤ is from Kickstarter last year, they’ve tried to emulate a bullet hell style game.
 Where bullets are streaming down a ‘screen’ towards your character, and you’re trying to create patterns and spend action points to stop them.
 All on a 3 minute timer.

 Spoiler: it arrived last week, and I’ve already played it a few times.
-It’s great.
-I plan to do a longer review if I can find time.
+You can read my review of it to find out if it lived up to my hype.

 Orange Nebula’s second title.
 Their first, Vindication, was a terrific board game that blended traditional cube pushing adventure and character building – with a snafu for the title.
 This time around they’re making a cooperative space survival game.
 Boasting that it will just be mankind against the elements, with no monsters to be seen.
 Think of yourself as Matt Damon in The Martian.